oplS17projects/FP1/README.md

    (list 36 (ChannelMessage 'note-on 1 '(42 0)))
    ```
 While I did not get to try out everything Rsound could do I had fun playing with it and making weird sounds.

-## How to Prepare and Submit this assignment

-1. To start, [**fork** this repository][forking].
-  2. (This assignment is just one README.md file, so you can edit it right in github)
-1. Modify the README.md file and [**commit**][ref-commit] changes to complete your report.
-1. Add your racket file to the repository.
-1. Ensure your changes (report in md file, and added rkt file) are committed to your forked repository.
-1. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

-## Project Schedule
-This is the first part of a larger project.
-The final project schedule is [here][schedule].

 <!-- Links -->
 [schedule]: https://github.com/oplS17projects/FP-Schedule